Beth1094/ENG5220/README.md

 	25               		A              	128
 	26               		B              	32
 	27               		A              	64

+The HX711 interface needs at least 25 clock pulses, but the SPI hardware is only capable of increments of 8-bits so the function get_bits was written to bit-bang the interface.
+The MOSI data line was used to generate a clock pulse by writing the value “0xAA”, which will go high 4 times each byte, so 6 bytes were needed to achieve 24 pulses.
+Then one byte is sent to set the gain of the programmable amplifier: (0x80) for 124, 0xA8 for 64 and 0xA0 for 32.

-This code always runs the HX711 with high gain, input channel A, by using 25 pulses but this is easily chanheable within the code.
+The current set up of the code always runs the HX711 with high gain, input channel A, by using 25 pulses but this is easily changeable within the code.
 This maps onto a pulsedThread train with 25 pulses with 1 us delay and duration time.

 Data is 24 bit two's-complement differential signal min value is -8388608, max value is 8388607.